 In suburban Reston, Virginia, George Washington University American History professor Michael Faraday is still mourning the death of his wife, FBI agent Leah Faraday, after three years.
 His inside knowledge of the agency colors what he teaches in his classes.
 Although on good terms with Leah's ex-partner, Whit Carver, and the agency in general, Michael wants the agency at least to acknowledge their responsibility in her death in the line of duty.
 Michael is moving on with his personal life, he being in a serious relationship with his former teaching assistant Brooke Wolfe.
 Although he likes Brooke, Michael and Leah's nine year old son, Grant Faraday, may not yet be quite ready for Brooke to be a permanent part of their lives.
 It is only in helping adolescent Brady Lang who he sees in medical distress that Michael meets his new neighbors, Oliver and Cheryl Lang, Brady's parents.
 In the process, Michael and Brooke becomes friends with the Langs, as Grant and Brady become friends. ...
 Written by

-The script for "Arlington Road", written by Ehren Kruger, was discovered when it won the Nicholl Fellowship Screenwriting competition from the Academy of Motion Picture Arts and Sciences.
-This film is only the sixth winner of the competition to actually be produced.
+The script for this film, written by Ehren Kruger, was discovered when it won the Nicholl Fellowship Screenwriting competition from the Academy of Motion Picture Arts and Sciences.
+It is only the sixth winner of the competition to actually be produced.
 See more »

 29 of 38 people found this review helpful.

 Was this review helpful to you?